Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Conclusions

 \section{Conclusions}

-BICMB-OFDM combines MIMO and OFDM to achieve both spatial diversity and multipath diversity for frequency selective MIMO channels so that it can be an important technique for broadband wireless communication.
+BICMB-OFDM combines MIMO and OFDM to achieve spatial diversity, multipath diversity, spatial multiplexing, and frequency multiplexing simultaneously for frequency selective fading MIMO channels so that it could be an important technique for broadband wireless communication.
 In this paper, the diversity analysis of BICMB-OFDM is carried out.
 As a result, the maximum achievable diversity is derived and the important $\alpha$-spectra directly determining the diversity is introduced, providing important insights of BICMB-OFDM.
 According to the analysis, a sufficient and necessary condition $R_cSL \leq 1$ for achieving full diversity is proved, which is very important for practical design.
 In addition, the negative effect of subcarrier correlation on the performance in the practical case is investigated, and subcarrier grouping is employed to overcome the performance degradation and provide multi-user compatibility.
-Furthermore, it may be possible to employ precoding techniques so that the full diversity condition of BICMB-OFDM is not restricted to $R_cSL \leq 1$, and its diversity analysis and design criteria are considered as future work.
+Furthermore, it is possible to employ precoding techniques so that the full diversity condition of BICMB-OFDM is not restricted to $R_cSL \leq 1$, and its diversity analysis and design criteria are available in \cite{Li_FDPD_BICMB_OFDM_J, Li_FDPD_BICMB_OFDM}.